 Add the clean berries to a large saucepan.
-Gently stir together with 2/3 cup sugar and 1 tbsp of lemon juice right in the pan.
+Gently stir together with ⅔ cup sugar and 1 tablespoon of lemon juice right in the pan.

 Heat the berries over medium heat until softened and the sugar is completely dissolved.
 Then simmer for 5 minutes so the sauce starts to thicken.

 You can transfer the sauce to a blender to puree or use an immersion blender right in the pan.

 We've gotten so much use out of our immersion blender over the years and I find it is a much safer option than pouring hot liquids into a blender when cooking with kids.
 We love this simple hand blender.

 Once the sauce is pureed, slowly pour it through a kitchen strainer set over a clean bowl to strain out all the seeds and pulp.

 This is a super versatile dessert sauce that can be used in a long list of delicious recipes either hot or cold.

 For our cold cheesecake, we chilled the sauce in the fridge for several hours.

 Chill the berry sauce and you could drizzle it over these tasty dessert ideas: